top of page

 Construction/Carpentry

-Construction/Carpentry is an instructional program that prepares students for employment or continued education in the occupations of carpentry.
+Construction/Carpentry is an instructional program that prepares students for employment or continued education in the occupation of carpentry.
 The curriculum framework for this program was developed in partnership with the Mississippi Construction Education Foundation (MCEF).
+The club organization for Construction/Carpentry is Skills USA.

-Teacher Academy is a pathway for students in the Human Science, Art, and Humanities career cluster.
-The Teacher Academy program is a high school course designed to attract students to the field of education, to provide information and field experiences relevant to pursuing a degree in education, and to prepare students for the rigors of a career in education so they will remain long-term educators.
+Educator Preparation is a pathway for students in the Human Science, Art, and Humanities career cluster.
+The Educator Preparation program is a high school course designed to attract students to the field of education, to provide information and field experiences relevant to pursuing a degree in education, and to prepare students for the rigors of a career in education so they will remain long-term educators.
+The club organization for Educator Preparation is Educators Rising.

 Welding